 Overview

 Cognitive processing therapy, or CPT, is one of these trauma-focused approaches used to treat posttraumatic stress disorder (PTSD).1 It was first developed to help survivors of sexual trauma2 but has been adopted for use in a wide range of PTSD cases.
-CPT is a manualized therapy, which means that it’s typically carried out in a highly structured and standardized manner guided by an instruction manual.
+Cognitive processing therapy is a manualized therapy, which means that it’s typically carried out in a highly structured and standardized manner guided by an instruction manual.
 Current evidence suggests that it’s one of the most effective ways to treat PTSD

 CPT is a form of cognitive-behavioral therapy (CBT).3 This type of psychotherapy is based on helping people rationally evaluate and modify the habits of thought, emotion, and behavior underlying symptoms of mental illness.
 Cognitive processing therapy (CPT) often focuses specifically on confronting unhelpful beliefs an individual may have developed about themselves and the world as a result of trauma.